 Stomach pain or cramping

-If your doctor has prescribed an injectable epinephrine (such as EpiPen or Adrenaclick), use it right away.
+If your healthcare provider has prescribed an epinephrine autoinjector, use it right away.
 Then call 911 or emergency services.

 In the hospital: